 2. There is a "-stable" branch which only gets serious errata and security fixes; you have to compile this yourself from source and it doesn't get you anything new (so you can't install new versions of third-party packages, since they won't work).
 This could be compared to Debian Stable.

 3. There is also a "-current" branch, in which the developers post their new code.
 It is updated frequently both as code and as "snapshots".
-There are differing opinions about the desirability of using this.
-You can read dire warnings about the possibility of finding yourself with an unusable or even unbootable system, but plenty of people do use -current on production machines.
-I've now done numerous upgrades (using snapshots, not compiling from source) and there have been no serious problems.
-Snapshots are roughly comparable to the Sid branch of Debian, but in my experience OpenBSD -current is more stable than either of these.
+There are differing opinions about the desirability of using this but plenty of people do it on production machines.
+I've now done numerous snaphot upgrades and there have been no serious problems in 3 years.
+Snapshots are roughly comparable to Arch or the 'Sid' branch of Debian, but in my experience OpenBSD -current is more stable than either of these.
 (Incidentally, the "-release" referred to above is simply a snapshot at a particular moment, so if you're following -current you don't need -release and shouldn't use it.)

-Keeping OpenBSD up to date with snapshots and packages isn't difficult although it does take a little time to do.
-But you don't have to do it too frequently—just when you think it is necessary, perhaps because a new or updated package that you need has become available.
+Keeping OpenBSD up to date with snapshots and packages isn't difficult although it does take a little time to do (mostly downloading the files).
+But you don't have to do it too frequently—just when you think it is necessary, perhaps because a new or updated package that you need has become available or to maintain security.

 POSSIBLE DISADVANTAGES IN USING OPENBSD

-1. The number of packages available for OpenBSD is smaller than on most Linux distributions.
+1. The number of packages available for OpenBSD is smaller than in most Linux distributions.
 I found most of what I needed but in a few cases (qsf, sitecopy) I had to compile my own from source.
+This happened smoothly.

 2. Some packages are rather old.
 Mostly it doesn't matter too much, but it can be a problem.
-For example, I had a lot of slides made with LyX and Beamer on another machine, and when I wanted to edit these I couldn't because the OpenBSD version of LyX was not compatible with the one I'd used previously.
+For example, I transferred a lot of slides made with LyX and Beamer on another machine, and when I wanted to edit them I couldn't because the OpenBSD version of LyX was not compatible with the one I'd used previously.
 (LyX was updated a month or two later for OpenBSD, after which the problem disappeared.)

 3. Some things I looked for simply don't work on OpenBSD.
 One of these is Flash, which is still needed on a few sites although the number is fortunately decreasing.
 There is no Flash for OpenBSD and most people who use the system don't want it anyway because of its poor safety record.
-A possible way round this is to use get_iplayer.
-[Note added 01/04/2016: BBC now provides HTML5 as an alternative to Flash and this works well with Firefox and Chromium.]

 4. My flatbed scanner (Epson Perfection v330) needs proprietary software that isn't available for OpenBSD.
 So I brought back my Epson Perfection 1650 from abroad and this works out of the box with the sane backend.
 Incidentally, I think this now-superseded model is a better scanner than the v330.